opulencephp/docs/database-query-builders.md

 <h3 id="using-expressions-in-insert-queries">Using Expressions In Insert Queries</h3>

-If you need to set some values as expressions, the column names to values array can contain `Expression` objects to help with that:
+If you need to set some values as expressions, you can use `Expression` objects in the column names to values array:

 ```php
 use Opulence\QueryBuilders\QueryBuilder;